 Dr. David B. Agus is one of the world’s leading cancer doctors and pioneering biomedical researchers.
 Over the past twenty years, he has received acclaim for his innovations in medicine and contributions to new technologies, which continue to change the perception of health and empower people around the world to maintain healthy lives, longer.
 Dr. Agus has built a reputation for his unique way of viewing the body’s relationship to health and disease.
 He explains, “Sometimes you have to go to war to understand peace.
 My work in the cancer war has taught me a lot about all things health-related, much of which goes against conventional wisdom.”

 Dr. David B. Agus is a professor of medicine and engineering at the University of Southern California Keck School of Medicine and Viterbi School of Engineering, where he leads USC’s Westside Cancer Center and Center for Applied Molecular Medicine.
 Dr. Agus also serves as a CBS News contributor.
 An international leader in new technologies and approaches for personalized healthcare, he cofounded two revolutionary companies in personalized medicine: Navigenics and Applied Proteomics.
 Dr. Agus’ first book, The End of Illness, was published in 2012 and is a New York Times #1 and international best seller, as well as the subject of a PBS special.
-He is looking forward to the release of his new book, A Short Guide to a Long Life, which will be published by Simon & Schuster in January 2014.
+His new book, New York Times best selling A Short Guide to a Long Life, was published by Simon & Schuster in January 2014.

 Photo credit: Phil Channing